Intern Evaluation Procedures

 - The intern should file a formal complaint, in writing and all supporting documents, with the TD.

-- If the formal complaint involves the TD, the Director will appoint a staff member from the counseling senior staff to fulfill the TD function with regards to the complaint.
+- If the formal complaint involves the TD, the Director will appoint a staff member from the counseling senior staff to fulfill the TD function with regard to the complaint.

 - Within 3 working days of a formal complaint, the TD or alternative designated staff member consults with the Director and implements Review Panel procedures as described in Procedures for Intern Appeal